 A new study out of London says that lifestyle factors can play a big role in your risk of developing dementia.
 The study outlines 9 ‘potentially modifiable’ risk factors that we can address to prevent the brain changes that begin to develop years before a dementia diagnosis is made.

 - Mid-life (untreated) hearing loss – responsible for 9% of the risk

 - Failing to complete secondary education – 8%

 - Failing to seek early treatment for depression – 4%

 - Obesity – 1%

 These risk factors add up to 35% of your risk of dementia; the other 65% is believed to be potentially non-modifiable.

-I find it interesting that smoking, high blood pressure, diabetes and obesity/lack of exercise can contribute to hearing damage, and depression and social isolation are common ‘side effects’ of untreated hearing loss.
+It’s interesting that smoking, high blood pressure, diabetes, and obesity/lack of exercise can contribute to hearing damage, and depression and social isolation are common ‘side effects’ of untreated hearing loss.